 Museum Cabinets Checklist

-Here’s a brief eight-point checklist on what we think you should be looking out for:
+Here’s a brief checklist on what you should be looking out for:

 2. Drawers or doors that fit!

 Ensure, should your storage requirements change, that you can utilise the existing space and stack your plan chest cabinets thereby maximising your storage space.
-Don’t assume cabinets can be stacked.
+Don’t assume cabinets can be stacked in the future, some cabinets require extra support to enable stacking.
+Some of our cabinets are suitable for stacking up to three units high.
 If you’re planning to stack plan chest cabinets, don’t forget the top set of drawers may not be directly accessible due to their height.

 4. Can it take the load?

 A full drawer, no matter what the contents, is a heavy drawer.
 Will they bow?
 Can the bearings or runners cope with the load?
-A smooth action is essential to avoid disturbing contents, overloaded drawers will fail, stick and generally become an expensive nuisance.
+A smooth action is essential to avoid disturbing contents, overloaded drawers will fail, and could be unsafe both for the user and the contents.
 If possible, weigh contents, or a sample, to ensure you specify the correct load capacity.
+Our cabinets have a drawer load capacity of up to 100kg and high quality steel bearing runners.

 5. Is there a catch?